 In August, 2018, KCLS and LWTech formalized a partnership to integrate all LWTech student and employee accounts with KCLS's digital collections.
 Students and employees can gain access to electronic resources and databases by using their LWTech account information (without having to register a separate library card through KCLS).

 The King County Library System (KCLS) provides access to a wide variety of databases for any of its cardholders.
 KCLS databases may provide additional help as resources during academic research.
 Many of them require a library card, available for free through your KCLS branch, to access.
 Please email us if you have questions or comments about these databases.
-To start accessing electronic resources today, go to the KCLS College Portal:
+To start accessing electronic resources today, go to the KCLS Studet Portal:

 Use the following format for getting access to these databases immediately: